-Understanding Messenger Policies in 2026
+Understanding Messenger Policies

 Why Businesses Must Follow Messenger Guidelines

-- Prevent user complaints and report abuse
+- Prevent user complaints and spam reports

 - Ensure messages are relevant and timely

-- Maintain high deliverability for all businesses
+- Maintain high delivery rates

-How Facebook Messenger Rules Have Evolved
+How Messenger Policies Have Evolved

 What Happens If You Break Messenger Rules

-- Message delivery blocks
+- Message delivery restrictions or blocks

-- Ad account or page messaging suspension
+- Page or ad account messaging suspension

-- Customer complaints leading to account review
+- High user complaints leading to account review

-- Permanent ban from the Messenger platform in extreme cases
+- Permanent ban in severe cases

-When Are You Allowed to Message Customers?
+When Are You Allowed to Message Customers

 | Situation | Can You Message? | Explanation |

-| Within 24 hours of a user message | Yes | Unlimited messages allowed if the user contacted you |
+| Within 24 hours of user message | Yes | Unlimited messages allowed after user initiates |

-| After 24 hours | Only with allowed tags or paid ads | Limited to non-promotional updates or OTN/Sponsored |
+| After 24 hours | Limited | Only allowed via tags, OTN, or sponsored messages |

-| Without prior interaction | No | You must get permission or have user initiate |
+| Without user interaction | No | User must initiate or give permission |

 Messenger Policies: What You Can Do